 Vehicle Damaged by a Pothole?
 File a Claim Against New York State

-Well, you'll want to buckle in because it's not going to be a simple or fast process, but if you're serious about wanting to get your money back for repairs made to your car due to potholes and other road problems, you'll need to file a small claim with the New York State Department of Transportation.
+You might want to buckle in because if you're determined to go up against New York State it won't be a simple or a fast process, but if you're serious about wanting to get your money back for repairs made to your car due to potholes and other road problems, you'll need to file a small claim with the New York State Department of Transportation.

 You'll Need to Complete the Following Steps:

 Complete the Small Claim form (DC30-2) found at the bottom of this page and make sure that you fill it out completely.
-If the form isn't completely filled out, it will be rejected right off the bat.
+If the form isn't completely filled out, your submission will be instantly be rejected.

 Determine in which region your vehicle fell victim to awful roads.
 For instance, if the damage occurred in Broome, Chenango, Delaware, Otsego, Schoharie, Sullivan, or Tioga counties, the office you need to deal with would be NYSDOT Claims Officer, 44 Hawley Street, 11th Floor, Room 1103, Binghamton, NY 13901.

-Mail the completed DC30-2 form to the office where the damage was sustained.
+Mail the completed DC30-2 form to the office where the damage occurred.

 File as Soon as the Damage Happens